kellenmace/kellenmace.com-2019/content/blog/change-featured-image-title-link-text-wordpress/index.md

 ## WordPress <4.3

-For sites running a version of WordPress lower than 4.3, hereâ€™s how to change/filter the featured image metabox title and link text in WordPress:
+For sites running a version of WordPress lower than 4.3, here'€™s how to change/filter the featured image metabox title and link text in WordPress:

 `gist:25d51a2ebee4ca3b066598ba1e6d47a6`